The smartwatch market continues to grow at a rapid rate with sales up 20% during 2020 compared to the previous year¹.

 Oppo is a Chinese brand best known for its Oppo smartphones that offered excellent specs at a very competitive price.
 In 2020 they launched the first Oppo smartwatch.

-The Oppo watch is a WearOS device, however, you’ll immediately notice that they’ve shunned the convention of WearOS watches being round, in favor of a square design that’s very reminiscent of the Apple Watch.
+The Oppo watch is a WearOS device, however, you’ll immediately notice that they’ve shunned the convention of most top WearOS watches being round, in favor of a square design that’s very reminiscent of the Apple Watch.

 The watch first launched in China but has since become available in India and the UK too, however, a US launch date has still not been set so we will be keeping a close eye on this.